 - The Request to Waive Hearing Deposit form must be completed and returned with the request for in-person hearing before the due date on your Notice of Administrative Review Decision.

-- You must provide evidence to support the household gross monthly income with either a complete copy of income tax return, a Letter 4506-T from the Internal Revenue Services (IRS) stating you did not file taxes for the year, and/or Proof of Supplemental Security income, Social Security Assistance, Unemployment, Retirement, or Pension Fund payments.
+- You must provide evidence to support the household gross monthly income ($37, 400 or less) with either a complete copy of income tax return, a Letter 4506-T from the Internal Revenue Services (IRS) stating you did not file taxes for the year, and/or Proof of Supplemental Security income, Social Security Assistance, Unemployment, Retirement, or Pension Fund payments.

 - Your application and supporting documents will be reviewed to determine if you are eligible for a waiver of penalty of hearing deposit and you will received a written response to your request by mail before you appear for your pre-scheduled In-person hearing or by mail in the case of a hearing by mail.